university-of-york/homepage-deploy/readme.md

   		}

 ##Day-to-day usage
+### Step 1: Make your changes in the CMS and wait for them to publish
 Content needs to have published from the CMS before it can be included in the homepage.
+###Step 2: Deploy to wwwtest

-From your local copy of the repository, run
+From your local copy of the repository, run `grunt test`.

-`grunt --path=PATHNAME`

-eg

-`grunt --path=2015/02/16`
+When prompted, enter the path to the published snippets, eg `2015/02/16`.

-This will take a copy of the HTML published from the CMS, incorporate it into index.shtml and upload the result to [http://wwwtest.york.ac.uk](http://wwwtest.york.ac.uk).
+This will take a copy of the HTML published from the CMS, incorporate it into index.shtml in the 'upload' folder, and FTP the result to [http://wwwtest.york.ac.uk](http://wwwtest.york.ac.uk).
+###Step 3: Deploy to live

-Once you're happy with how that looks, run `TBC` to make the changes live.
+Run `grunt live` to make the changes live.
+You'll be asked to confirm this step.